NadavPorat/4-IN-A-ROW/README.md

-## :notebook: The steps for creating this project:
+## :notebook: The steps I took to create this project:

   1. Learn virtual box
   2. Learn vagrant